 A capitalisation table shows who owns what in a company.
 We explain what a cap table is, why startups need one, and the...

 Companies House refers to it as a register of members, but most people call this document a shareholder register.
 It’s a legally required document that all companies in the UK must keep.
 In this article, we’ll go into detail about what a shareholder register is and why you need one.
 We’ll also tell you how to automatically create and manage your own.

-A shareholder register (or register of members) is a record of all the active and former owners of a company’s shares.
-Updated on a regular basis by the company owner or director, the shareholder register includes details of shareholders, such as their name, address, how many shares they own, what class, the price paid, when they became a member and when they ceased to be a member.
+A shareholder register (aka register of members) is a record of all the active and former owners of a company’s shares.
+A shareholder register includes the following details: